lazyvar/simple-web-server/README.md

 loadavg, meminfo) while I implemented the server functionality (ability to handle multiple clients, correct response msgs, persistent connections, IPv6 functionality).
 We both used some code from our textbook to get a basic start.
-This can be found in csapp.c Our code is in main.c
+This can be found in csapp.c.
+Our code is in main.c